spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 ---

 Palette supports creating and managing AWS Elastic Kubernetes Service (EKS) clusters deployed to an AWS account.
-This section guides you on how to create an AWS EKS cluster in AWS that is managed by Palette.
+This section guides you on how to create an EKS cluster in AWS that Palette manages.

 ## Prerequisites